behoyh/bottle-nose/README.md

 ![bottle-nose](http://images.clipartpanda.com/bottlenose-dolphin-clipart-delphin_clip_art_preview.jpg)

 ---
-##What you will need:
+##What you will need to do:

-1. The Linux version of ffmpeg.
+1. Install the Linux version of ffmpeg.
-2. Flowplayer on the client side.
+2. >Link the Flowplayer minified js file and .swf on the client side.
-3. npm install
+3. ```npm install```

 ***